March (comics): Congressman Lewis and Andrew Aydin

 Lewis became a U.S. congressman for Georgia's 5th congressional district in 1987.
 While working on his 2008 reelection campaign, Lewis told his telecommunications and technology policy aide, Andrew Aydin, about The Montgomery Story and its influence.

 Aydin, who had been reading comics since his grandmother bought him a copy of Uncanny X-Men #317 off a Piggly Wiggly spinner rack when he was eight years old, found a digital copy of the book on the Internet and spent years tracking down an original print copy on eBay.
 Aydin explains The Montgomery Storys influence on March thus:

 Once he told me about it, and I connected those dots that a comic book had a meaningful impact on the early days of the Civil Rights Movement, and in particular on young people, it just seemed self-evident.
 If it had happened before, why couldn't it happen again?
 I think part of that impulse was born out of a frustration with the way things are in our politics and our culture.
-The election of Barack Obama seemed like it was opening a huge door, and I think perhaps we put all of our dreams and aspirations on him, and failed to recognize that we too have to rise up, and we too have to make our voices heard.
-He's one man and can't do it alone, and we did not make Congress, we did not make our state legislators do what we needed them to do to make the society we all imagined in that campaign.
+The election of Barack Obama seemed like it was opening a huge door, and I think perhaps we put all of our dreams and aspirations on him, and failed to recognize that we, too, have to rise, and we, too, have to make our voices heard.
+He's one man and can't do it alone, and we did not make Congress; we did not make our state legislators do what we needed them to do to make the society we all imagined in that campaign.
 And when I look back on it, the Civil Rights Movement was so successful at using non-violence in so many different ways: Birmingham, Montgomery, Selma in particular, the Mississippi Freedom Summer, the Freedom Rides, the March on Washington, all held different aspects, and when you look back at the comic book it was one tactic.
 It was the way they did it in Montgomery.
-But what if we took the broader story and showed all of the different tactics.
+But what if we took the broader story and showed all of the different tactics?
 Because what worked in Birmingham and what worked in Montgomery didn't necessarily work in Albany, and there were different reasons.
 The Sheriffs started adapting.
 They were moving prisoners out of city jails and putting them in county jails, and things like that, so you couldn't fill them up as fast.
 And we need to adapt.
 The tactics, the principles, they still work, but we need to adapt our use of them.
 And so showing how others had done that and how it had progressed seemed like such a natural way to sort of pursue those ends.